 While many credit cards charge foreign transaction fees, they’re certainly not universal.
 In fact, there are some companies — such as Discover — that don’t charge foreign transaction fees at all.
 Here are some of our favorite picks for international travelers:

-Chase Sapphire Preferred® Card: The Chase Sapphire Preferred Card has no foreign transaction fees.
-With it, you can earn 2X points per $1 spent on travel and dining, and 1 point per $1 spent on all other purchases.
-You’ll also get a 60,000-point signup bonus after you spend $4,000 in the first three months of opening an account; that’s a $750 value if you redeem the points through the Chase Ultimate Rewards program®.
+Chase Sapphire Preferred® Card: The Chase Sapphire Preferred® Card has no foreign transaction fees.
+With it, you can earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+You’ll also earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.

 Capital One® Venture® Rewards Credit Card: With no foreign transaction fees, you can earn unlimited 2X miles per $1 spent on every purchase, every day.
 You can also earn 10X miles per $1 spent on select hotel stays.
 You can earn 50,000 bonus miles if you spend $3,000 in the first three months of opening your account.

 Southwest Rapid Reward® Priority Credit Card: This card has no foreign transaction fees, and allows you to earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.
 You will also earn 1 point per $1 spent on all other purchases.
 This card offers 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
 You will also earn 7,500 bonus points after your Cardmember anniversary.

 Make sure you compare several different rewards credit cards to ensure you get the best rewards and lowest fees.